 Searching for the least expensive and best itineraries for flights is a skill in itself.
 Flight search tips come and go and every year there are new and better ones than the last year.
-Here is a list of flight search tips we think will be quick, easy and most useful for 2019 flight searches.
+Here is the list of 12 flight search tips we think are quick, easy and most successful.

 1. Look for Error Fares

 Airlines often publish mistake fares which are typically caused by input errors, incorrect currency conversions or because of forgotten taxes or fees.
 When you find error fares, you can save hundreds of dollars and yes, they do honor the price that they published before it was corrected.
 The key is knowing the best ways to find these mistakes.

 Error fares are unpredictable and can happen for any route, time, or season even during a busy holiday season.
 One way to find error fares is to sign up to an aggregate mistake fare search site like Secret Flying.
 This kind of website finds error fares every day on both domestic and international routes.

 Another strategy is to find them yourself by searching a site like Google Flights or Skyscanner.
 Within Skyscanner, input your flight date by “Entire Month” so you can easily spot low prices.

 2. Find a good flight deal?
 Book it now!

 When we find a great deal on flights, we tend to take some time to think about it, to talk with travel companions or check out the other costs associated with the trip.
 However, when we do that, we risk losing the rate.